 Informal Resolution Period.
 For a period of seven (7) years after the Section 10.
-Effective Date, prior to bringing any Future Child-Caring Claims against the Commonwealth Defendants, or any proceeding pursuant to Section 9 supra, the Plaintiffs and/or Plaintiffs' Organizational Counsel shall provide written notice to the Commonwealth Defendants of any Future Child-Caring Claim or any alleged breach or failure to comply with the terms of the Settlement Agreement.
+Effective Date, prior to bringing any Future Child-Caring Claims against the Commonwealth Defendants, or any lawsuit pursuant to Section 9, supra, the Plaintiffs and/or Plaintiffs' Organizational Counsel shall provide written notice to the Commonwealth Defendants of any Future Child-Caring Claim or any alleged breach or failure to comply with the terms of the Settlement Agreement.
 The Commonwealth Defendants shall have thirty (30) days from receipt of the written notice to cure the alleged basis for the claim or breach or failure to comply with the terms of the Settlement Agreement, or to provide a written response to Plaintiffs and Plaintiffs' Organizational Counsel (the "cure period").
-If, after the "cure period," the Parties have not resolved their dispute, the Parties agree to submit the dispute for a settlement conference with a U.S. Magistrate Judge assigned to the W.D.
-Ky., Louisville Division, within forty five (45) days (the "mediation period") after the expiration of the "cure period."
-(The "cure period" and the "mediation period" are collectively the "informal resolution period.")
-Or upon the joint agreement of the Parties, the Parties may agree to submit to a private mediation with a private mediator agreed to by all Parties.
+If, after the "cure period," the Parties have not resolved their dispute, upon the joint agreement of the Parties, the Parties may agree to submit to a private mediation with a private mediator agreed to by all Parties.
 If the Parties jointly agree to conduct a private mediation, the cost of the mediation shall be shared equally by the Parties.
-No Party shall bring any Future Child-Caring Claim, or proceeding pursuant to Section 9, supra, prior to the expiration of the informal resolution period.
-The six (6) month limitation period pursuant to Section 9 supra, as well as any statute of limitations applicable to any Future Child-Caring Claim, shall be tolled during the informal resolution period.
+(The "cure period," together with the length of any mediation process to which the Parties may agree, are collectively the "informal resolution period.")
+No Party shall bring any Future Child-Caring Claim, or lawsuit pursuant to Section 9, supra, prior to the expiration of the informal resolution period.
+The six (6) month limitation period pursuant to Section 9, supra, as well as any statute of limitations applicable to any Future Child-Caring Claim, shall be tolled during the informal resolution period.

-The parties expressly agree that the Protective Protective Order.
 Section 11.
-Order entered by the Court in the Lawsuit on December 7, 2011 shall remain in effect during, and after the termination of the monitoring provisions of, this Settlement Agreement.
+Protective Order.
+The Parties expressly agree that they will continue to abide by the terms of the Protective Order entered by the Court in the Lawsuit on December 7, 2011 during the term of, and after the termination of the monitoring provisions of, this Settlement Agreement.
 The parties further agree that any information obtained or disclosed pursuant to the terms of this Settlement Agreement shall be subject to the Protective Order.
 Within sixty (60) days after the Effective Date of this Agreement, Plaintiffs and Plaintiffs' Organizational Counsel shall return or destroy all documents that were previously produced pursuant to the Protective Order by the Commonwealth Defendants and Sunrise.
 Within sixty (60) days after the conclusion of the six (6) month limitation period set forth in Section 9, supra, or of the conclusion of any proceeding based on Future Child-Caring Claims, or for specific performance pursuant to Section 9, supra, Plaintiffs and Plaintiffs' Organizational Counsel shall return or destroy all documents subsequently provided pursuant to Section 3, supra.
-Plaintiffs' Organizational Counsel shall provide to the Commonwealth Defendants and Sunrise, with any returned documents, a verified statement executed by Plaintiffs and Plaintiffs' Organizational Counsel that they have complied fully with this provision.
+Plaintiffs and Plaintiffs' Organizational Counsel shall provide to the Commonwealth Defendants and Sunrise, with any returned documents, a verified statement executed by Plaintiffs and Plaintiffs' Organizational Counsel that they have complied fully with this provision.